 Sample questions based on the above tables:

-1. Given the tables above, write a query that will calculate the total commission by salesperson.
+1. Given the tables above, write a query that will calculate the total commission by a salesperson.

 SELECT o.amount * s.commission / 100 from salesperson s, order o where o.sales_id = s.id